nventive/PromptVault/README.md

 You can manually trigger a sync at any time:

 1. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
-2. Type "Prompts Sync: Sync Now"
+2. Type "Promptitude: Sync Now"
 3. Press Enter

 ### Status Bar